 The new Stillorgan Covered Reservoir is now complete – ensuring a safer, more secure and sustainable water supply for over 200,000 in south Dublin.

 After almost 150 years serving the community, the Stillorgan Reservoir has been modernised to adequately meet current requirements and the needs of future generations.

 About this project

-Irish Water has already invested €3.4 million in a new system to improve the disinfection of drinking water stored in the Stillorgan Reservoir.
-Following this investment, the environmental Protection Agency (EPA) removed the Stillorgan Reservoir from the Remedial Action List (RAL).
-The long term solution to upgrade the reservoir is now being progressed.
+Irish Water had previously installed a new UV disinfection system to mitigate the recontamination risk of drinking water stored in the reservoir which resulted in the removal of the site from the EPA’s Remedial Action List in 2015.
+The long term solution was to upgrade the reservoir to a covered reservoir.

 The site will remain an active water supply site and contains high pressure pipes and valves.
 As a consequence the use of the site for publicly accessible open space is not feasible.